Chronos – A Timeline Game for Elementary Social Sciences

 The Chronos English GHCE Edition contains:

-— A Google Slides presentation of the cards, available to teachers here
+— A Google Slides presentation of the original versions of the cards is available to teachers here

-— Instructions for various games available in the translated workshop document here.
+— Instructions for various games (Timeline game, WITI game available in the translated workshop document is here.

 — High-quality printable versions of the available cards!

-Note: The page will display all available cards (35+), so wait for them to load then follow the printing instructions.
+To print the most recent set of cards, you will need to visit our visit this page Chronos Game Cards Print Page here.
+Important: The page will display all available cards (35+), so you will need to wait for them to load then follow the printing instructions.

-Note also, that our actual Google drawings working folder is available here, if ever you want to try copying one and making your own!
-(Please consider using Societies and Territories materials, and share back any new card creations and ideas for games to email@example.com so we can get them published here too!
-And yes, of course, creating cards and games could be an activity for students too!)
+Note also, that our actual Google drawings working folders are available here, if ever you want to try looking inside, copying one and making your own from that template!
+(Please consider using Societies and Territories materials, and share back any new card creations and ideas for games to email@example.com so we can get them published here too!)
+And yes, of course, creating cards and games with our cards could be an activity for students too!